kioz-wang/zargs/README.md

 ### Compile-Time Command Construction

 As shown in the example at the beginning of the article, command construction can be completed in a single line of code through chaining.

+Of course, if needed, you can also build it step by step.
+Simply declare it as `comptime var cmd = Command.new(...)`.

 #### CallBackFn for Command